 Population Bias: These apps are free and easy to download.
 And with more than 60% of teens in the U.S. with iPhones, it opens the door to users under age 18 “qualifying” for a study.
 As well, market research suggests that iPhone users tend to be more affluent.

 Protecting PHI: Apple expressed its commitment to user privacy, but acknowledged, “we can’t promise perfect anonymity”.
 Data shared using an app are not subject to the data privacy laws we’re all familiar with for clinical studies.
 And while Apple maintains that the personal health data collected through these apps will be de-identified, there’s always a risk that someone could re-identify it…or hack it.

 The ResearchKit is an exciting development, but it’s an evolving technology.
 Stay tuned…the full service goes live next month.

-To connect with an expert on the topic of patient recruitment, please visit https://ubc.com/global-services/pps.
+Connect with an expert on the topic of patient recruitment here.